 Students are required to submit the CCA I-20 Request Form and all required financial documentation in order to receive the I-20 document required for the student visa interview at the U.S. embassy.

-(The I-20 form and additional information about how to apply for an F-1 visa is available by visiting the Bureau of Consular Affairs (CA) website.)
+(Additional information about how to apply for an F-1 visa is available by visiting the Bureau of Consular Affairs website.)

 Students should carefully plan ahead and make appointments for their visa interview as soon as possible, scheduling appointments in May or early June at the very latest.